Kainé: Reception

 The character of Kainé is popular among fans of Nier.
 In a series popularity poll run commemorating the release of Nier: Automata, Kainé earned nearly 30% of votes, ranking as the most popular Nier character.
 In a 2022 article on women in RPGs, RPGFan's Zach Wilkerson called her the "beating heart" of Nier and Yoko's best character.
 Bailey has called Kainé is one of her best-liked performances, with fans regularly asking her to autograph copies of Nier as the character.

 Kainé saw positive responses from journalists in reviews of the original Nier.
 Dustin Quillen of 1Up.com highlighted Kainé as a unique video game character, feeling that her portrayal and nature may have contributed to the game's M rating in North America.
 GameSpot's Kevin VanOrd found Kainé "[not] wholly unlikable" but felt her swearing was out of place, while IGN's Ryan Clements called her a fantastic character and one of the game's redeeming features.
 Eurogamer writer Chris Schilling described the character as a "profanity-spitting Lady Gaga-alike".

 Reviews of the remaster also mentioned her positively.
 Michael Higham of GameSpot said Kainé would win players' hearts with her attitude and character growth.
 Mitchell Saltzman, writing for IGN, described the character as "an absolute badass [and] hilarious in her vulgarity".
 Electronic Gaming Monthly's Mollie E. Patterson attributed both Kainé and Emil with holding the narrative together through their interactions with the protagonist.
 Alan Wen of Video Games Chronicle positively noted Kainé among the cast, contrasting her clothing against the revealing outfit of Metal Gear character Quiet.
 Pascal Tekaia of RPGamer praised both Bailey's performance as Kainé and her banter with O'Brian as Grimoire Weiss.
 Jose Torres, writing for RPG Site, praised Kainé's redesign while also finding it the most jarring character change in the remaster.
-In contrast, PCGamesN's Ian Boudreau negatively described Kainé as "a powerful but troubled swordswoman who curses a lot and spends the entire game in a distractingly incongruous nightgown."
+In contrast, PCGamesN's Ian Boudreau negatively described Kainé as "a powerful but troubled swordswoman who often curses and spends the entire game in a distractingly incongruous nightgown."
 Malindy Hetfeld of Eurogamer noted that there was little to define Kainé beyond her outfit and swearing until the late game.

 Kainé's intersexuality has seen commentary.
 In a 2016 article on LGBT representation in gaming for the International Journal of Communication, Adrienne Shaw and Elizaveta Friesem noted Kainé as potentially the only prominent intersex character in video games despite her female-identifying behaviour and clothing.
 Alana Hagues of RPGFan highlighted Kainé for her relatable representation of queerness, and her support of other marginalized characters in the narrative.
 However, she also felt that this was undermined by an in-game achievement in the remaster for looking up Kainé's skirt.
 Austin Jones of Paste, speaking of his own experience with coming out, highlighted how Kainé and Emil support each other and committed themselves to selfless actions despite being isolated from the world they defended.